COMP3350/Group-11-Little-Chef/README.md

 **Overview**: You can use a drop-down menu to adjust the serving size of the recipe you are viewing.
 The quantity and unit (if applicable) of each ingredient in the recipe will be adjusted to reflect the new serving size.
 For instance, if 1 serving of a given recipe calls for 250 ml of Milk needed, then if "2 servings" is chosen, the amount shown will be changed to 0.5, and the measurement will be l - which stands for litres).
 **Where to find it**: Start on the Recipe screen.
 Click on the title of any recipe.
 A new page will open up, showing you the ingredients in the recipe.
 A button on the top right corner is labelled ‘1 serving’.
 If you click the button, a drop-down menu will show up where you can select the new serving size.

 **Note**: the functional bottom navigation menu has three buttons: "Recipes", "Add Recipe", and "Meal Plans".
-You can use all three buttons to switch between activities.
-However, "Add Recipe" and "Meal Plans" will be blank pages because they have not been implemented yet.
-They are needed now to show the functionality of the navigation menu.
-The AddFragment.java, MealsFragment.java and their respective .xml files were created to support this.
-In the future, iterations "Add recipe" will allow creating and adding the recipes to a database and "Meal Plans" will allow scheduling of created recipes.
+You can use only two of the buttons("Recipes", "Add Recipe") to switch between activities.
+"Meal Plans" will be implemented in the future iteration and for now, if pressed it notifies user that it is a work in progress.
+All three buttons, however, are needed now to show the functionality of the navigation menu.
+In the future iterations "Meal Plans" will allow scheduling of created recipes.

 ### This App was tested on the following devices:
 1.  	- Android Systems: Android 6.0 Google APIs|x86 (Marshmallow)